 Yobuko Squid: A Coastal Family Lunch

 Yobuko’s squid is the Saga equivalent of headline seafood.
-Multiple specialist restaurants near the morning market serve squid sashimi (the legs are added grilled to round out the meal).
-For families, the best move is the grilled-only set — same flavor, kid-safe presentation, half the price.
+Multiple specialist restaurants near the morning market serve squid sashimi, with the legs added grilled to round out the meal.

 - Order the family share-set — A whole grilled squid + tempura squid legs + rice + miso. ¥2,500–4,000 split between adults; kids get plain rice plus a few bites.